gbti-network/.github/profile/readme.md

 # About GBTI

-GBTI is a private  community that aims to connect developers and technology enthusiasts to collaborate, curate, and grow professionally together.
+GBTI is a private  community that aims to connect developers and enthusiasts to collaborate, curate, and grow professionally together.

 ## Private Repositories